-In April, one of the Outbound Adventurers and I traveled to Big Bend National Park.
+In April, my friend Jessi and I traveled to Big Bend National Park.
 Like all national parks, Big Bend is stunning in its physical beauty.
 What follows are my best photos of the trip.

 Located in an expansive desert that reaches deep into Mexico and as far west as Arizona, Big Bend is an arid place full of stunning natural wonders.